DynamoRIO/drmemtrace_samples/README.md

 part of the [DynamoRIO dynamic binary instrumentation framework](http://dynamorio.org).

+A trace contains a sequence of user-mode instruction and memory fetches for each thread in a target application.

 The trace format used by analysis tools is the [memref_t structure](http://dynamorio.org/dynamorio_docs/union__memref__t.html) ([source